 - Highly concentrated

 - Able to reduce browning of fruits and vegetables

 A drawback to fresh limes is that they tend to be fragile, whether in the refrigerator or on the counter.
-That is why I was delighted when I discovered the lime oil from DoTERRA.
+That is why I was delighted when I discovered lime oil.

 The oils are convenient.
 For instance, I bring some with me when going to a movie theater.
 Drop a couple of drops in sparkling water, and it tastes and feels so much better than chemical-laden soda.

 A little goes a long way.
 Each bottle has around 250 drops or the zest of over 80 limes.